Receive a FREE fly line and FREE shipping when you buy your

 Lamson Litespeed has once again been reloaded in 2014

-Most notably, the spool/stripping arm geometry that was introduced on the very earliest Litespeeds has been changed to make it consistent with our newer reels, which do a better job of preventing snags and line damage.
-Still a close second to a Force SL in trout sizes, the Litespeed is the reliable thoroughbred of the Lamson line.
+Most notably, the spool/stripping arm geometry that was inherent on the very earliest Litespeeds has been changed to make it consistent with the newer reels.
+The result is fewer snags and less line damage.
+Still a close second to a Force SL in trout sizes, the Litespeed makes for a dependable Lamson line.

 • Format: Large Arbor